is-project-4th-year/team-profile-site-lfc/reflections.md

 <summary><strong>Wanjohi Jeremy Kariuki – 150000</strong></summary>

 ### What I Learned
-- I have learnt how to connect issues to milestones
+- I have learnt how to connect issues to milestones.
-- I have learnt the different types of commits
+- I have learnt the different types of commits.

 ### How I’ll Apply It
 - I will structure my project by having timelines and individual issues linked to a specific milestone which will be visible in the kanban project board.